Last update: 17.05.2017. Added images and recommended resource links.

 What kind of fish do you plan on catching?

-Of course, fish type once again relates to issues like depth and saltwater/freshwater.
-Find a fish finder that works best at the depth the fish you’re after are usually found at.
+Of course, fish type once again relates to factors like depth and saltwater/freshwater.
+Find a unit that works best at the depth where the fish you’re after are usually located.
+Here are the essential points worth remembering:

 Once again, a CHIRP fish finder is the best choice if you can afford it.
 They work well in all conditions and for all types of fish — both individual and school.